Destiny Church (New Zealand): Revocation of tax-exempt status

 Allegedly more than 100,000 people had signed a petition calling for the New Zealand Government to revoke Destiny Church's tax-free status, reports say that this petition was in response to Tamaki's remarks blaming gays for the 2010 and 2011 Christchurch earthquakes, and church co-founder Hannah Tamaki's purchase of a brand new Mercedes-Benz in mid-August 2017.
 In early October 2017, the Department of Internal Affairs issued notice to remove two of Destiny Church's biggest charities, Destiny International Trust and Te Hahi o Nga Matamua Holdings, of their charitable status.
 Destiny Church took immediate legal action and subsequently to date they still retain their charitable status with the Department of Internal Affairs.
 In late October 2019, the High Court restored the charitable status of Destiny International Trust and Te Hāhi o Ngā Mātāmua Holdings.
 Destiny's lawyer Ron Mansfield confirmed that the two charities were complying with the law.
 In February 2022, the Department of Internal Affairs delisted four Destiny-link charities for failing to file their annual returns by 31 December 2021.

+In December 2025, Newsroom reported that the Destiny Church's trust, Te Hahi O Nga Matamua Holdings Limited, owed a combined total of NZ$2.68 million to several creditors including the Inland Revenue Department (IRD) and a plumbing company.
+In early November 2025, the Auckland High Court granted the IRD'S application to have the company liquidated.
+Te Hari O Ngat Matamua Holdings is directed by Jennifer Marshall, the assistant to Tamaki, who has contested the report.